Pre-Medicine

 Choosing a Major

 Upon starting your undergraduate education, one of the first decisions you are faced with is choosing a major.
+Medical school programs do not require applicants to complete a specific undergraduate major, as long as they have completed the required prerequisite coursework.
 It is important to choose a major that you both enjoy and can excel in academically.

 In addition to selecting a major of your choice, you have the option to select the UCCS Pre-Medicine Track.
 Click Here to access the Program Catalog for the Pre-Medicine Track Information